tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/key-vault-versions.md

 - Update a key - added tags as optional information.
 - Update a secret - added tags as optional information.

-About Keys, Secrets, and Certificates - changed max size for secrets to 25K Bytes (was 10K Bytes).
+About Keys, Secrets, and Certificates - changed max size for secrets to 25 K Bytes (was 10K Bytes).

 ## 2014-12-08-preview